BDX-town/Mangane/docs/architecture/ARCHITECTURAL_DECISIONS.md

 canonical state, restores the prior polling/snapshot path, and revokes or purges provider-specific credentials and checkpoints according to policy.

+## ADR-024 — Compression is capability-negotiated and bounded

+Status: Accepted

+Date: 2026-07-29

+Decision: Add Phase 4A for gzip and zstd across deployment response coding, selected local persistence, and export/import boundaries.
+Browser JavaScript does not set Accept-Encoding or manually decode normal fetch responses.
+Gzip is the portable baseline; zstd is optional and requires verified browser/server capability, RFC 9659 window limits, measured benefit, bounded worker execution, and an identity fallback.

+Context: Mangane can reduce network and storage cost, but HTTP negotiation is user-agent/server controlled, browser zstd support is uneven by operation, and careless decompression or shared secret compression creates security and reliability risks.

+Alternatives considered: gzip only forever; mandatory zstd WebAssembly; compress every record; application-controlled HTTP negotiation; deployment-only documentation.

+Rationale: A provider-neutral codec boundary and measured per-payload policy preserve portability while allowing zstd where it is genuinely beneficial.

+Consequences and tradeoffs: Compression adds CPU, memory, migration, cache-variant, and corruption handling.
+Small or already-compressed payloads remain identity.

+Security/privacy impact: Expanded bytes, ratio, time, window, queue, and recursion are bounded.
+Secrets and attacker-controlled material do not share unsafe compression contexts.
+Codec diagnostics contain no payloads or sensitive identifiers.

+Migration/rollback: Mixed compressed and identity local records remain readable.
+Disabling zstd falls back to gzip or identity; disabling local compression preserves canonical data.

+## ADR-025 — Origin servers are preferred for public aggregate reconciliation

+Status: Accepted

+Date: 2026-07-29

+Decision: Add Phase 8A to reconcile remote posts against the server controlling the canonical ActivityPub object URI when safe and available.
+Origin observations may refresh public edits, tombstones, polls, replies, and aggregate counts.
+Connected-server state remains authoritative for viewer permissions, moderation, local action IDs, and favourited/reblogged/bookmarked/muted state.

+Context: Federated copies can lag.
+ActivityPub routes replies, Likes, Announces, Updates, and Deletes toward the object authority, making the origin the strongest available public aggregate perspective, but not a guaranteed globally complete source.
+Direct browser access may also be blocked by CORS or authentication.

+Alternatives considered: trust only the connected copy; replace the whole connected status with origin JSON; poll every origin continuously; operate a generic CORS proxy; label origin counts globally exact.

+Rationale: Field-level authority gains freshness without discarding viewer-aware state or weakening browser security.

+Consequences and tradeoffs: Coverage varies by origin capabilities and federation delivery.
+Adaptive polling, validators, per-origin budgets, and connected-server fallback are required.

+Security/privacy impact: Canonical destinations, redirects, schemas, bodies, recursion, concurrency, and credentials are fail-closed and bounded.
+Connected tokens never go to origin servers, and subscriber moderation still wins.

+Migration/rollback: Origin observations and aliases are additive provenance.
+Rollback stops origin scheduling and returns to connected-server streaming/polling plus local cache without changing viewer state.

+## ADR-026 — Timeline position uses semantic local anchors and does not require Durable Streams

+Status: Accepted

+Date: 2026-07-29

+Decision: Add Phase 5E for account-scoped timeline position continuity using canonical item identity, order key, relative visual offset, neighbour hints, layout revision, and optional source checkpoint.
+Local IndexedDB persistence, bounded hydration, virtualization adapters, and layout stabilization provide same-device restoration.
+Durable Streams and Mastodon markers remain optional enhancements rather than prerequisites or visual-position authorities.

+Context: Native clients preserve reading position, while a PWA must survive asynchronous hydration, variable-height cards, virtualization, media loading, browser refresh, suspension, and new items inserted above the viewport.
+Raw scrollTop and server last-read IDs are insufficient.

+Alternatives considered: raw pixel persistence; always return to newest; require Durable Streams; rely only on browser scroll restoration; use Mastodon markers as exact position.

+Rationale: A semantic anchor survives content and layout changes and can be reconstructed from the local-first timeline store and ordinary pagination.

+Consequences and tradeoffs: Restoration needs account-scoped records, tab ownership, bounded window hydration, media sizing, compensation, and deterministic missing-anchor recovery.

+Security/privacy impact: Position records contain no post body or credentials, are purged with account data, and are not synchronized remotely without explicit authority and privacy policy.

+Migration/rollback: Position capture/restoration is feature-flagged and additive.
+Rollback retains normal browser navigation and canonical timeline data; optional records may be purged by policy.

 ## ADR template

 ```markdown